datagrok-ai/public/help/access/parameterized-queries.md

 #### Choices and suggestions

-Options for supported types are described in the [Scripting](../compute/scripting.md) section.
+Options for supported types are described in the [Function parameter annotation](../datagrok/functions/func-params-annotation.md) article.

 | Option        | Description                                                                       |
 |---------------|-----------------------------------------------------------------------------------|